Locals, visitors and plenty of dogs on leashes start the day walking the 7.3-mile Lakewalk.

 4 Va Bene Berarducci’s Caffe The scent of garlic pulls diners into this cafe perched above the Lakewalk.
 Beyond pasta, choose from porchetta, espresso and gelato.
 (218) 722-1518; vabenecaffe.com

-5 Sara’s Table Chester Creek Cafe A vegetarian-friendly menu woos customers eager for a variety of locally sourced meals.
-Try the cranberry-wild rice toast.
+5 Sara’s Table Chester Creek Cafe A vegetarian-friendly menu woos customers eager for locally sourced meals.
+Try the cranberry-wild rice French toast.
 (218) 724-6811; astccc.net

 Duluth’s Aerial Lift Bridge rises more than 20 times each day for boats—and skyscraper-size ships— traveling between Lake Superior and Duluth Harbor.
-A whistle salutes the ships.
+A whistle responds to ships' horns.
 No matter how many times you see it, the scene never gets old.
 (218) 722-4011; visitduluth.com